Plastic bag ban: Philippines

 The Philippines is the world's third-largest ocean polluter despite a waste management act which came into effect 18 years ago.
 Efforts to regulate plastics have been hampered by corruption, lack of political will, and the proliferation and wide accessibility of single-use plastic products.

 In 2010, Muntinlupa became the first local government in the National Capital Region to ban plastic bags and styrofoam in shops.
-This was followed by the measures in the cities of Las Piñas (2 January 2012), Pasig (1 January 2012), Quezon City (1 September 2012, bags for a fee), Pasay (1 September 2012, bags for a fee), and Makati (30 June 2013).
+This was followed by the measures in the cities of Las Piñas (2 January 2012), Pasig (1 January 2012), Quezon City (1 September 2012, bags for a fee), Pasay (1 September 2012, bags for a fee), Makati (30 June 2013), and Paranaque (June 2021).

-Metro Manila cities that have delayed imposing regulations and bans include Taguig, Caloocan, Malabon, Valenzuela, Navotas, San Juan and Parañaque, which are home to hundreds of plastics and rubber manufacturing companies.
+Metro Manila cities that have delayed imposing regulations and bans include Taguig, Caloocan, Malabon, Valenzuela, Navotas and San Juan, which are home to hundreds of plastics and rubber manufacturing companies.
 In one city, a mayor's family owns a 60-hectare "Plastic City Industrial" compound.

 On 4 July 2019, Senator Francis Pangilinan filed a bill seeking to phase out single-use plastic products by prohibiting importation, manufacture and use in food establishments, stores, markets, and retailers.

 Singapore

-Large Supermarkets in Singapore would be required to charge at least 5 cents per bag in disposable carrier bag tax from mid-2023.
+Large supermarkets in Singapore are required to charge a disposable carrier bag tax of at least 5 cents per bag, since 3 July 2023.
+Within the first six months of implementation, supermarkets reported a significant drop in the distribution of plastic bags, with some outlets experiencing a 50-80% reduction.
+The policy is enforced by the National Environment Agency.